 Open Licenses

-The Project Open Data Metadata Schema provides a license field which is defined as “the license or non-license (i.e. Public Domain) status with which the dataset or API has been published” and must be provided as a URL.
-Guidance and example URLs can be found below for properly documenting the license or non-license of your agency’s data in accordance with the open data policy.
+The federal metadata standard for documenting datasets and APIs includes a license field defined as “the license or non-license (i.e. Public Domain) status with which the dataset or API has been published” and must be provided as a URL.
+Guidance and example URLs can be found below for properly documenting the license or non-license status of your agency’s data.
+The current metadata standard documentation is available at DCAT-US.

 Definitions

-For the purposes of Project Open Data, the term “Open License” is used to refer to any legally binding instrument that grants permission to access, re-use, and redistribute a work with few or no restrictions.
-While technically not a “license,” wordwide public domain dedications such as Creative Commons Zero also satisfy this definition.
+For the purposes of federal open data policy, the term “Open License” is used to refer to any legally binding instrument that grants permission to access, re-use, and redistribute a work with few or no restrictions.
+While technically not a “license,” worldwide public domain dedications such as Creative Commons Zero also satisfy this definition.
 An “Open License” must meet the following conditions:

 U.S. Government Works

 Data and content created by government employees within the scope of their employment are not subject to domestic copyright protection under 17 U.S.C. § 105.
 Government works are by default in the U.S. Public Domain.
-If no other open license applies, the following URL should be used for the license field:
+For existing datasets that already use the legacy U.S. Public Domain label, the following URL may be retained:

 http://www.usa.gov/publicdomain/label/1.0/